 While mass-production is an expedient and necessary approach for many materials, there are a large number of unique collections that demand a higher level of care and skill.

-Such collections may include, but are not limited to:
+Candidates for NEDCC's services include, but are not limited to:

 Consequently, NEDCC is filling this void by providing audio preservation services using a traditional, specialized workflow supplemented by a conservation ethos.